 Out of the 300 bug reports in the sample, developers rated 289 bug reports at least once.
 These reports were used to train and evaluate CUEZILLA by building supervised learning models.
-We used the following three models: support vector machines (SVM), generalized linear regression (GLR), and stepwise linear regression [35].
+We used the following three models: support vector machines (SVM), generalized linear regression (GLR), and stepwise linear regression [33].

 Each model used the scores from the features described in Section 5.1 as input variables and predicted the average developer rating as output variable.
-We evaluated CUEZILLA using two setups:
+We evaluated CUEZILLA using the following two setups:

 - Within project.
 To test how well models predict within a project, we used the leave-one-out cross-validation technique.
-This means that for a given project, the quality of each bug report is predicted using all other bug reports to train the model.
-Since we have limited data, we chose this setup to maximize the training data to build the prediction models. - Across projects.
+This means that for a given project, the quality of each bug report is predicted using all other bug reports to train the model. - Across projects.
 We also tested if models from one project can be transferred to others.
 To exemplify, we built a model from all rated bug reports of project A, and applied it to predict the quality of all rated bugs in project B.